 Yes, it is a shopping mall but with a large selection of arts.
 NorthPark Center’s internationally acclaimed 20th and 21st-century art collection turns shopping into a world-class cultural experience.
 Making museum-quality art available everyday for your enjoyment.

 Cultivate the Love of Reading

 The library is a great place to hang out with your kids, not just because it is free, but because they are fun as well.
 Besides reading and checking out piles of books, they have tons of activities for everyone in the family.
-Check out your local library’s calendar for programs and classes, but check out this link for City of Plano.

 The Barnes & Noble is rewarding kids with a free book (kids can choose from several) after they read eight books and complete a reading journal this summer.